gantry/docs/pages/01.gantry5/03.particles/06.position/docs.md

 Deleting a position is just as easy as creating one.
 Just drag-and-drop the position to the top of the **Layout Manager** to a section that appears with the label **Drop Here** to **Delete**.
 This will delete the position.
 If you change your mind, just click the **Back** arrow in the **History** tool to bring it back.

-If you want to disable a position temporarily (which hides its assigned widgets), you can do so by clicking the settings cogwheel on the right-hand side of the position in Layout Manager and toggling the red/green activation switch in the upper-right area of the Particle settings tab.
+If you want to disable a position temporarily (which hides its assigned modules/widgets), you can do so by clicking the settings cogwheel on the right-hand side of the position in Layout Manager and toggling the red/green activation switch in the upper-right area of the Particle settings tab.
 The position will still show in the frontend but it won't be rendered, so if you would like to re-enable it later on, you can do so.

 Moving positions around the layout is also just a matter of dragging and dropping them where you want them to go.
-If you want your main Showcase widgets to appear under the features widgets, you can move them without having to edit a single file.
+If you want your main Showcase modules/widgets to appear under the features modules/widgets, you can move them without having to edit a single file.

 Virtually Unlimited Positions Per row
 -----